More hats, hopefully pointing the same way

 Overall I think agentic development code becoming faster has surfaced a core problem of any large organisation: alignment.
 Creating it and maintaining it.
 If everyone is perfectly aligned there's no need for meetings or reports or other kinds of overhead.
 Everyone is sprinting full speed in the same direction.
 Of course you run into reality where there's confusion and misunderstandings and forgetfulness etc, and then you need your procedures (weeklys, dailys, whatever format you're using) to make sure people are building the right thing.

-I think that the concept of Security Champions (someone in the team that knows more about security and can help the team raise the overall level) can be expanded to Product Champions, that would help keep the team aligned with what customers need and why they need it and when etc.
+I think that the concept of Security Champions (someone in each team that knows more about security and can help the team raise their overall level) can be expanded to Product Champions, that would help keep the team aligned with what customers need and why they need it and when etc. Everyone in the team needs to know the overall direction, but I think making developers T-shaped in a new way can make the whole organisation work smoother.
+Usually developers are T-shaped between e.g. frontend, backend and networking, I think we should also make them T-shaped in product, security and other aspects too.

 We're adding more hats to the developers, but I think that's a good thing.
 Solving specific technical problems can be fun but if we can keep an eye on what the user really needs, which as we know might have a loose correlation with what they say they need, and can help their team mates stay closer aligned with that.
-Not everyone likes talking to customers, not everyone should talk to customers that'd be really inefficient, but I think we could lose some of the alignment maintenance procedures if we made it a part of some roles.
+Not everyone likes talking to customers, not everyone should talk to customers, but I think we could lose some of the alignment maintenance procedures if we made it a part of some roles.

 How much could you push down into your organisation to reduce alignment procedures and help your teams move at speed?